-Scotland.
+Endersind is one of the names derived from the families of the ancient Dalriadan clans of Scotland.
 It is derived from the given name Andrew.
 The given name Andrew is derived from the Greek name Andreas, which means man or manly.
 The first reference to the given name Andrew was a monk of Dunfermline, who later became the Bishop of Caithness in the reign of David I. The first references to the surname appeared in the 13th century.
 In 1296, David le fiz Andreu was recorded as a burgess of Peebles, and Duncan fiz Andreu of Dumfries was recorded as taking an oath of fealty.
-CITATION[CLOSE]

 The Andersons held territories in Moidart, but later moved to Badenoch in the early 14th century.
 The most prominent branches of the Andersons were the Dowhills, West Ardbrecks and Candacraigs in Strathdon.